Everything Is Alright

 "Everything Is Alright" is a song by American rock band Motion City Soundtrack, released in 2005 as the lead single from the group's second studio album, Commit This to Memory (2005).
 The song concerns neurotic, obsessive problems and social anxiety, and was written by frontman Justin Pierre.
 The song also contains backing vocals from Fall Out Boy frontman Patrick Stump.
-It was featured on the soundtracks to MLB 06: The Show, Saints Row and the 2005 Bad News Bears remake.
+It was featured on the soundtracks of the 2005 film Bad News Bears, and the 2006 video games MLB 06: The Show and Saints Row.

 The song is generally considered the band's signature song, and has been played at live performances since its inception.
 A music video for the single was released in 2005.
 On October 31, 2017, "Everything Is Alright" was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units.

 Background

 Motion City Soundtrack frontman Justin Pierre penned the song as a summary of his OCD (Obsessive–compulsive disorder) tendencies.
 He intended to utilize his social anxiety and fears in the song's form, which he has since employed in numerous other compositions.
 "I don't think the [phrase] "tongue-in-cheek" is correct, but it's something where the verses are one thing and then the chorus is another, but it's sort of like giving yourself a pep talk," said Pierre.
 The song's lyrics include hating such mundane things as "the ocean, theme parks, and airplanes, talking with strangers, waiting in line," things that Pierre genuinely disliked at the time of the song's writing.
 Incorporating his deepest feelings into the song was inspired by advice given by a screenwriting professor during his tenure at the Minneapolis Community Technical College in the mid-1990s.
 He instructed the students, who were "trying to make Pulp Fiction II or Goodfellas II," to simply write what they know; Pierre took the advice literally and began writing autobiographical screenplays that feature protagonists with asthma, unable to talk to women.

 You kind of have to look at yourself in the mirror and repeat the words to yourself until one day, eventually, you're okay.